build-on-aws/content/posts/wip-limits-help-you-get-more-stuff-done/index.md

 ![Kanban board showing a workflow without WIP limits](images/figure3.png "Figure 3.
 A workflow without WIP limits")

 Figure 3 shows an example of a workflow without WIP limits.
 The team is busily working on Development (such as design and coding) of many items.
 Everyone is busy and working hard.
 But look at the flow.
 Are items getting done continuously or are they just accumulating under *Develop*?
 It reminds me of something like Figure 4.
-Figure 3 shows an example of a workflow without WIP limits.
-The team is busily working on Development (such as design and coding) of many items.
-Everyone is busy and working hard.
-But look at the flow.
-Are items getting done continuously or are they just accumulating under *Develop*?
-It reminds me of something like Figure 4.

 ![pipe with bulge, reminiscent of the Kanban board without WIP limits](images/figure4.png "Figure 4.
 What happens when you do not have WIP limits")